Northern Lights Exploration - Large group (max 45paxs)

 Your tour commences with an arrival transfer to your hotel.
 Enjoy the remainder of your day at leisure.

-Hotel Klettur (3 star) for all tour departures
+Stay at: Hotel Klettur (3 star) for all tour departures

 DAY 2 REYKJAVIK – BORGARNES

 Explore Iceland’s exciting capital on a morning city tour.
 Afterwards your tour will travel west to explore Borgarfjörður, also known as the Saga Valley, where you will have the opportunity to climb the Grábrók volcano crater and visit Deildartunguhver, Europe's most powerful hot spring.
 Also visit the waterfalls and lava field at Hraunfossar before arriving in Borgarnes for check in at your hotel.
 This evening is reserved for a lecture about the Northern Lights followed by a search for the Northern Lights.
 (B)

 Stay at: Icelandair Hotel Hamar (3 star)

 Discover the Snæfellsnes Peninsula which juts out from Iceland’s West Coast.
 See the rugged mountain range, lava fields, volcanic craters, sandy beaches and high cliffs.
 Arrive in Stykkishólmur for a Brjánslækur fjord scenic cruise and afterwards visit a traditional shark curing farm where they make Hákarl (fermented shark).
 On your return to Borgarnes your guide will share some practical tips on how to photograph the Auroras and naturally once darkness falls you will be out on the hunt for the dancing lights.
 (B, L)

 DAY 4 BORGARNES – THINGVELLIR – SELFOSS